AlexSozd/GraphsConstructor/README.md

-# GraphsConstructor
+# GraphsConstructor (English)
+## Abstract
 Program system Graphs (v.
-1.0.3.1) was built for the Software Design Patterns coursework in 2017 and designed for visual graphs' constructing and manipulating.
+1.0.3.1) was built for the Software Design Patterns coursework in 2017 and designed for visual graph constructing and manipulating.

 The operations, realised in it, are:
 - adding and deleting existing vertices,